 Before you start the actual scanning process, your bound books must be prepared accordingly.
 The first thing to check is the condition of the book.
 Analyze the book integrity, if the pages are holding well into the binding and if any pages are missing.
 If everything seems to be in order, you can follow through for specific preparations.

 We generally separate the book scanning process into two specific categories: destructive book scanning and non destructive book scanning.
 The first one is great to use when you are scanning books that don’t have a very high value or you have more than one copy of that book.
 At the same time, the non destructive book scanning process is ideal for heritage books or books with high value to the owner.
+This includes historical documents, precious research notebooks or even large format document scanning materials.

 Preparing for destructive book scanning

 As you are probably aware, the destructive book scanning means that the book is cut before scanning.
 Before you do that, please inspect if the book contains any dust, dirt or lint.
 You should really try and clean it, even before cutting the books spine.
+Find a reliable source from which you can get all the materials you need for removing the gutters.
+In the case of a lab notebook, please make sure the metal staples are removed as they can damage the cutter and the scanner.
+Same goes for magazine scanning or even legal documents that are stapled.

 After you make sure the book is clean, you can follow through and remove the binding.
 While there isn’t a specific method to do this, we do recommend you use a high quality ream or stack cutter ( guillotine ).
 If the book has a lot of pages, it’s recommended to separate it into smaller batches before cutting.
+This way, you can scan your documents at sizes much closer to the original size of the paper document.

 Prior to making the actual cut, please make sure you check how deep the writing goes into the gutter.
 Not all books are made equal, in some cases the content may go well into the gutter, so you have to be really careful before you make the actual cut.
 Once the binding is removed, make sure each individual page is loose, as you risk having multifeeds during the scanning process, or to be more precise, the scanner might miss pages during scanning.
+Remember that each stop is another hurdle into scanning thousands of pages every day.

 Preparing books for non destructive scanning

 It’s much easier to prepare a book for non destructive scanning.
 The advice with checking for dirt, lint and dust still remains, and it’s probably as important or if not, maybe even more important.
 Because most professional book scanners use a flattening glass, after repetitive scanning this glass will have to be cleaned.
+A professional book document scanner can do wonders, but it still can’t remove stains or other elements that affect books.

 The better the book is cleaned before the scanning process, the higher the productivity while scanning.
 You will have to stop less times to clean the glass, remove the dust or even have to do less rescans in the process.
 Another thing you must check is the integrity of the book and its pages, as some automatic book scanners will use vacuum to turn the pages.
 So you need them to stick well together into the binding.